- Cannabis Product Labels

 Some labels include “total cannabinoid” (TC) percentages to describe potency.
 On the other hand, the TAC shows the ratio of different cannabinoids, not necessarily the strength of your weed.

 TAC vs. THC

 Now that you know what TAC in weed is, let’s compare this figure to the superstar cannabinoid.

-TCA describes the total amount of active cannabinoids, including THC, CBD, and other minor compounds.
+The total amount of active cannabinoids, like THC, CBD, and other small compounds, is called the TCA.
 The THC percentage is the total amount of this psychoactive chemical in a heated product.